 “My kingdom—how far does it extend?”

-As Krul’Dar’s mount leapt over a cactus, a bright spear of sunlight glanced off his wrist brace.
+As Krul’Dar’s mount leapt over a cactus, a glint of sunlight glanced off his wrist brace.
 “From the Desolate Shoals to the Glimmering Reef.
 About eight hundred keltins from coast to coast.”

 “Eight hundred kel—what’s that in miles?”

 Krul’Dar wrinkled his brow.
 “You’ll have to ask Hunbo, our Chief Mathemateer.
-‘Miles’…that’s a term I haven’t heard in quite some time, but I’d say…twenty-four hundred, give or take?”
+‘Miles’…that’s a term I haven’t heard in quite some time.
+I’d say…twenty-four hundred, give or take?”

 Holly couldn’t keep the surprise off her face.
 “Twenty four hundr—” Almost as big as the United States.
 She cleared her throat and regained her composure.
 “East to west or north to south?”

 “East to west.
-Our northern expeditions are cut short by the Icy Breaks.
-Our southern incursions are limited by the Ankaran Mountain Range.
+Our northward incursions are cut short by the Icy Breaks, while our southern travel is limited by the Ankaran Mountain Range.
 Indashi supply trains are unable to traverse it en masse, as the terrain is rough and tricksy.
-Not only that, but Flaysac’s bandits have fortified the passes. ’Tis not a concern—there’s nothing there except blood and ruin.”
+Not only that, but Flaysac’s bandits have fortified the passes. ’Tis not a concern—there’s nothing there besides blood and ruin.”
 He shot a quick look at her, afraid he’d overstepped his bounds.
-“Or so you’ve told me on multiple occasions.
+“Or so you’ve told me on many occasions.
 It was not my intention to place words in your mouth.”

 “That’s okay,” Holly gazed at the desert expanse looming before her.
 “I don’t have much to say.”